arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 #### `status.backup.downloaded: bool`

-Determines if ArangoDB Backup has been downloaded.
+Determines if ArangoBackup has been downloaded.

 Required: false